lex-node/governance/constitution/constitution.md

     5. discuss/research possibilities re: Council as unincorporated nonprofit association and best jurisdiction (some U.S. states provide limited liability for members of such an association)

-    6. get feedback from team re: what happens with voting tokens when a governance stake that formerly satisfied criteria for minting voting tokens beome un-satisfied (e.g., due to large aggregate council-wide governance stake increase after voting tokens minted on basis of lower aggregate governance stake)
+    6. get feedback from team re: what happens with voting tokens when a governance stake that formerly satisfied criteria for minting voting tokens become un-satisfied (e.g., due to large aggregate council-wide governance stake increase after voting tokens minted on basis of lower aggregate governance stake)

     7. tighten up contract boilerplate, arbitration provisions (class action waiver), choice of law question, etc.